Happy Tuesday, all!

 - 1 teaspoon smoked paprika

-- 1 teaspoon dried mustard or 1 tablespoon yellow or Dijon mustard
+- 1 teaspoon dried mustard powder or 1 tablespoon Dijon mustard

 - 1 teaspoon ground cumin